CMB-ML/cmb-ml/README.md

 ![CMB Radiation Example](assets/readme_imgs/cmb.png)

 The Cosmic Microwave Background radiation (CMB) signal is one of the cornerstones upon which modern cosmologists understand the universe.
-The signal must be separated out from these other natural phenomena which either emit microwave signals or change the CMB signal itself.
+The signal must be separated out from other natural phenomena which either emit microwave signals or change the CMB signal itself.
 Modern machine learning and computer vision algorithms are seemingly perfect for the task, but generation of the data is cumbersome and no standard public datasets are available.
 Models and algorithms created for the task are seldom compared outside the largest collaborations.

 The CMB-ML dataset bridges the gap between astrophysics and machine learning.
 It handles simulation, modeling, and analysis.